 Dabbing refers to smoking butane hash oil, which is a form of cannabis that has extremely high concentrations of tetrahydrocannabinol, or THC, which is the active ingredient in marijuana.
 Compared to the relatively small amount of THC in regular marijuana, which can range from 3% to 25%, hash oil, or dabs, can have as much as 80% THC, which makes them popular for people that want to experience a high level of intoxication.

-Addiction to marijuana can lead to the use of other, more serious drugs, and it is important to address any addiction as soon as possible.
-Contact us if you are struggling with marijuana addiction.
-We can help!
+Abuse of marijuana can lead to the use of other, more serious drugs, and it is important to address any addiction as soon as possible.